GCC AI Jumpstart

 Can a prime contractor use the Jumpstart as a subcontracted task?

 Yes.
-We are structured for VOSB subcontracting on federal and state/local task orders.
+We are structured for VOSB subcontracting on federal task orders.
 The Jumpstart can be scoped as a deliverable-based subcontract task.
 UEI SU4QWJZWXY97, CAGE 17DX6, SAM active.
 Insurance certificates available on request.

 Ready to Get AI Working in Your GCC Environment?